anusheelchandra-zz/employee-event-service/event-service/README.md

 ### [Tech Stack](#tech-stack)
-Java 11, Spring Boot, Spring Cloud Stream, Spring Amqp, RabbitMQ, Maven, Lombok, Mockito, Junit5, AssertJ, Spring Data JPA and MySQL and H2 database(testing) for persistence and docker and docker-compose.
+Java 11, Swagger Spring Boot, Spring Cloud Stream, Spring Amqp, RabbitMQ, Maven, Lombok, Mockito, Junit5, AssertJ, Spring Data JPA and MySQL and H2 database(testing) for persistence and docker and docker-compose.
 This microservice has been built with IntelliJ IDE and formatted with google-java-format.